Practical-Theorist/hw2/README.md

 # Submission

-Submit a PDF file containing your answers to Gradescope
+Submit a PDF file containing your answers to Gradescope.

+Consider using a text editor.
+Scanned documents are fine, but make sure your answers are readable.